victorstefan13/Door-Detector---ARU-Research-project/Door detector - PC/README.md

-#How to set up the object detector
+#How to set up the object detector:

-Copy and paste the sample code, images folder and the folder containing the pre trained models to your directory (models/research/object_detection).
+Copy and paste the sample code, images folder and the folder containing the pre trained model to your directory (models/research/object_detection).

 Open a new terminal and navigate to models/research/object_detection directory on your computer and run the following command; 'jupyter notebook'.